 I thanked Andreas and agreed that yes, it was no problem for me to switch the lights in the kitchen off after everyone had gone to bed (see, like being at a mate’s house…or your mum’s!)
 After he left, I took a long, hot shower and changed into non-travelled-in clothes.
 I then, completely unashamedly raided the fridge.
 Andreas keeps it filled with bottled water, milk, cartons of juice, cheese, yoghurt – great snack and picnic-style food.
 On the counter, there were big jars full of cereals, plates of croissants and breakfast bars, as well as lots of herbal teas, coffee and hot chocolate.
 I wasn’t sure if the other guests were in or out so I ate quietly at one of the little tables and then made for bed.

 I woke up early the next morning, still tired from travelling but feeling excited about going out and exploring Cagliari.
 I made coffee in the kitchen (just the way Andreas had shown me how to do it “Italian” style!), said hello to a couple of the other guests and took in the view towards the sea from the little balcony.
-I got organised, grabbed my camera and headed out of the B&B (read A Tale or Two About…One Morning in Cagliari for more about what I got up to) around 8.30am.
+I got organised, grabbed my camera and headed out of the B&B (you can read more about my morning of exploring in A Tale or Two About…One Morning in Cagliari) around 8.30am.
 When I got back at 10.30, Andreas was in the kitchen with his adorable dog, cleaning up from breakfast.
 We chatted for a while about my morning and my plans for the rest of my trip in Sardinia.
 He insisted that if I was ever back in Cagliari, I should stay at the B&B again and that he’d happily give me more recommendations for places to eat and things to see.
 I thanked him for his warm welcome and then repacked for catching the bus to Baunei at 11 am, taking some picnic supplies from the kitchen for the four-hour journey ahead…

 Address: Via Sant’Ignazio da Laconi, 26, 09123, Cagliari, Sardinia